Diocese of Trenton: 1950 to 1997

 After ten years as bishop, Griffin died in 1950.
 The next bishop of Trenton was George W. Ahr of Newark, appointed by Pius XII in 1950.
-During Arh's tenure, the number of Catholics in the diocese rose from 300,000 to 850,000.
+During Ahr’s tenure, the number of Catholics in the diocese rose from 300,000 to 850,000.
 He founded 50 parishes and dedicated 100 new churches, 90 schools, and over 60 other buildings.
 In 1956, fire destroyed St. Mary's Cathedral, killing its rector, Richard T. Crean, and two housekeepers.
-Bishop Ahr guided the implementat of liturgical reforms from the Second Vatican Council after 1965.
+Bishop Ahr guided the implementation of liturgical reforms from the Second Vatican Council after 1965.
 He retired in 1979 after 29 years as bishop of Trenton.

 In 1980, Pope John Paul II selected Auxiliary Bishop John C. Reiss of Trenton as Ahr's successor as bishop.
 Later that year, the pope erected the Diocese of Metuchen, taking four counties from the Diocese of Trenton.
 At this juncture, the Diocese of Trenton had 447,915 parishioners in 119 parishes served by 193 diocesan priests and 105 religious priests.

-During his tenure as bishop, Reiss in 1982 established the Emmaus program of priestly spirituality and implemented Renew, of lay spiritual renewal process, between 1985 and 1987.
-In 1986, Reiss approved a new vicariate structure for administration of the diocese.
-He led the fourth diocesan synod in 1991 and raised $38 million between 1992 and 1995 through Faith-In-Service, a diocesan capital and endowment fund campaign; dedicated.
-In 1994, Reiss dedicate a new Morris Hall, with St. Joseph Hall Skilled Nursing Center and St. Mary Hall Residence, in 1994.

-In 1995, John Paul II appointed Bishop John M. Smith of the Diocese of Pensacola-Tallahassee as coadjutor bishop in Trenton to assist Reiss.
-Villa Vianney, a residence for retired priests, was completed in 1995 and the new diocesan pastoral center in 1997.When Reiss retired in 1997, Smith automatically succeeded him as bishop of Trenton.
+In 1995, John Paul II appointed Bishop John M. Smith as coadjutor bishop in Trenton to assist Reiss.
+Villa Vianney, a residence for retired priests, was completed in 1995 and the new diocesan pastoral center in 1997.
+When Reiss retired in 1997, Smith succeeded him as bishop of Trenton.